 The SAPFiori utilizes

-UICollectionView instances in a number of controls, and when the content for those controls should be managed by the developer, it typically exposes the collection view as a public property in the API.
+UICollectionView instances in a number of controls.
+When the content for those controls should be managed by the developer, it typically exposes the collection view as a public property in the API.
 A developer should use the regular UIKit API’s to configure and populate the item views of the collection, and handle things like taps and transitions.

 The SAPFiori controls exposing a collection view property include: